syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-MailMerge.md

 ### MergeImageField Event

-The following code example shows how to use `MergeImageField` event during mail merge process.
+The following code example shows how to use `MergeImageField` event during Mail merge process.

 {% tabs %}